Immersion Teacher Track: Individual Development for Instruction Skills

 5. Please note that Immersion is an individual application process, and acceptance into the program is for an individual applicant.
 There is no institutional ownership of an accepted-applicant slot, and if for some reason, an accepted applicant cannot attend, another person from that institution may not be substituted.
 The next accepted applicant on the ranked waiting list will be offered the slot.

 6. A limited number of partial scholarships are available for Teacher Track applicants.
 Scholarships are typically funded in the $400-600 range.
-You can apply for scholarship funds on the Teacher Track application form.
+You can request scholarship funds on the Teacher Track application form.

 Questions may be directed to Margot Conahan, firstname.lastname@example.org, 312-280-2522.